sachit27/greenR/README.md

 For more detailed information about the motivation, methodology, and validation, please have a look at this paper published in [Ecological Indicators](https://www.sciencedirect.com/science/article/pii/S1470160X2400565X)

+---

+✨ *greenR was selected as the **Winner of the [Prix Carto 2025 – Edu category](https://kartografie.ch/category/prixcarto/)**.
+At the celebration of 100 years of the Institute of Cartography and Geoinformation at ETH Zurich, the Swiss Society of Cartography awarded this prize.*

 ## Installation
 It can be installed via CRAN
 ```r